Hey! Your time looks delicious.

 What do you do outside of work?

-I practice mainly one martial art, Judo, but I dabble in other styles as well.
-My favourite throws, if you’d like to know, are the Uchi Mata, Osoto Gari and Hiza Guruma, and while submission wrestling on the ground I tend to try to choke people out, and I have no idea why.
+I practice mainly one martial art, Judo, and can’t shut up about it.
+My favourite throws, if you’d like to know, are the Uchi Mata, Osoto Gari and Hiza Guruma, and while submission wrestling on the ground I tend to try to choke people, and I have no idea why.
 I think I’m inherently not an armbar person, because as you can see, I preach non-violence.
 Apart from that, I like watching international cinema.
 I read a lot of history.
 I love cooking.
 I also love traveling and meeting new people.
 I like working out and taking care of my body – handstand pushups, I’m coming!

 How did you come up with that opening line at the top?